 Tools: Built With and its lean version What Runs can help you identify any technology stack from third-party APIs to analytics platforms to testing services (over 53,260 internet technologies) that your competitors have used to build their websites and mobile apps.

 Takeaways.
-In this step, you’ll figure out:
+In this step of conducting a competitor analysis, you’ll figure out:

 - The complexity of the tech stack you’ll need to implement your product